rberg27/doom-coding/README.md

 *Check out www.friendlyr.ai to help shape the future of connection!*

-Use the "Watch" button for updates to my doom coding method.
+Make sure to "Watch" this repo for future updates to this doom coding guide.
 As I tryout the latest mobile coding tools (e.g. Claude Code on the Web), I'll update this repository with comparisons.

 Happy doom coding my friends!